e-rotaract/e-rotaract.github.io/_pages/mini/speakeat.md

                     <br><br>
                     👥 We will have a time together, to get to know each other and exchange around the main topic.
                     <br><br>
-                    🍓 If you will eat, you can share your plant-based recipe with us all when you present yourself.
+                    🍓 If you would like to eat a plant-based snack, you can share your recipe with us when you present yourself.
                     <br><br>
                     —
                     <br><br>